James Hay (philanthropist): Death and legacy

 Hay died on 26 March 1971 at his home in Christchurch, and was buried in Waimairi Cemetery.
 The town hall was opened some 18 months after his death, and the second largest performance space was named the James Hay Theatre in his honour.
 His son, Hamish Hay, was later the Christchurch mayor for 15 years.

 Honours

 Hay was appointed a Member of the Order of the British Empire as of 1 January 1918 for services as Young Men's Christian Association secretary to the New Zealand Division in Egypt and France, and was promoted to Officer of the same order in the 1918 King's Birthday Honours only a few months later in connection with the same work.
-In 1935, he was awarded the King George V Silver Jubilee Medal, and in the 1961 Queen's Birthday Honours he was appointed a Knight Bachelor for civic and charitable services.
+In 1935, he was awarded the King George V Silver Jubilee Medal, and in 1953 he was awarded the Queen Elizabeth II Coronation Medal.
+In the 1961 Queen's Birthday Honours, Hay was appointed a Knight Bachelor, for civic and charitable services.

 In 2000, Hay was posthumously inducted into the New Zealand Business Hall of Fame.